Fine-grained domain counting and percolation analysis in 2D lattice systems with linked-lists: Disordered Bose-Hubbard model

 \subsection{Results of BG-to-SF transition}

-For the percolation analysis we take $\Delta = 1.2U$ and $\mu = 0.2U$, and scan the phases as a function of $J/U$.
-The phase diagram in the $J/U -\mu/U$ plane, as reported in \cite{pal_19}, constitutes the BG and SF phases.
+For the percolation analysis we take $\Delta = 1.2U$ and $\mu = 0.2U$ and scan the phases as a function of $J/U$.
+The phase diagram in the $J/U -\mu/U$ plane, as reported in Ref.~\cite{pal_19}, constitutes the BG and SF phases.
 The absence of the MI phase is due to the high disorder strength.
-The snapshots of $|\phi_{p,q}|$ at different $J/U$ are shown in Fig. \ref{percol_phi} for a system of size $100\times100$.
-As shown in Fig. \ref{percol_phi} (a), the SF islands are isolated and the system is the BG phase.
-In Fig. \ref{percol_phi} (b), the SF islands are larger but are non-percolating while in Fig. \ref{percol_phi} (c) there exists percolating SF cluster and the system is in SF phase.
-And Fig. \ref{percol_phi} (d) shows the profile of $|\phi_{p,q}|$ at large $J/U$.
+The snapshots of $|\phi_{p,q}|$ for selected values of $J/U$ are shown in Fig. \ref{percol_phi}, for a $100\times100$ system and $\mu/U=0.2$.
+In the figure the rare SF islands in the BG phase are visible in the Fig.~\ref{percol_phi}(a) for $J/U = 0.009$.
+These SF islands are nonpercolating, and hence the introduction of a phase twist does not cost energy.
+The SF islands increase in size as $J/U$ is increased; this is evident in Fig.~\ref{percol_phi}(b), which shows $|\phi_{p,q}|$ for $J/U = 0.017$.
+This snapshot illustrates the order parameter profile before the percolation transition and highlights the large SF islands in the system.
+Although the SF islands are large, there is no spanning cluster.
+On reaching critical $J/U$ a spanning cluster emerges and system undergoes percolation transition.
+This is illustrated in the Fig.~\ref{percol_phi}(c), the system supports a spanning cluster for $J/U = 0.019$.
+Due to the spanning SF cluster, introducing a phase twist costs energy and superfluid stiffness $\rho_s$ assumes a finite value.
+On further increase of $J/U$ the background MI phase region is completely depleted and the entire system is in the SF phase.
+This is discernible from the Fig.~\ref{percol_phi}(d).